 Identify, assess and provide life saving treatment when it counts.

-The Emergency Life Saver course is a two day program that is built from the ground up by former Military, Law Enforcement, and EMS Medical providers, each subject matter experts who have spent years perfecting their trade.
+The Emergency Life Saver course is a two-day program that is built from the ground up by former Military, Law Enforcement and EMS Medical providers – all subject matter experts who have spent years perfecting their trade.

 Whether you are an experienced medical provider, or someone with absolutely no prior knowledge on emergency medicine – This course is for you.

 Our goal is to teach you the skillset you need to save lives.
 Learn life saving skills under the stress of real-life scenarios as YOU BECOME A RESPONDER.